-The Department of Student Affairs is lead by the Dean of Students and is made up of: Advising and Student Success, Athletics, Campus Activities, Disability Support Services, Residence Life, Student Conduct and Wellness and Support.
-The department coordinates services and activities for students outside of the classroom, including academic support, counseling, student organizations, campus events, and extracurricular activities.
+The Department of Student Affairs is led by the Dean of Students and is made up of: Advising and Student Success, Athletics, Campus Activities, Disability Support Services, Commuter Services, Student Conduct, and Wellness and Support.
+The department coordinates services and activities for students outside of the classroom, including academic support, counseling and other support resources, student organizations, campus events, and extracurricular activities.
 The department is dedicated to the holistic support of students through efforts that enhance academic, social, and personal growth.